 If you think comic books are just for superheroes, think again.
 There are many impressive deep thinking, compelling stories in this beautiful creative art form – and it's an underrated medium for investigative journalism too.

 Whether you’re looking for something to stimulate your mind or a gift for that visually orientated in your life, check out this hot list of Creative Boom’s picks of the top comic books for the more erudite palate.
 This list brings you ingenious illustrations and witty narratives that take on the significant issues of modern life.

 Superheroes are cool and all, but that’s more guilty pleasure stuff: chewing gum for the mind.
-Graphic novels have well and truly come of age.
+Graphic novels have well and indeed come of age.
 Yes, that’s right comic books – now with added brain food!

 1. The Sculptor by Scott McCloud

-2. Eventually Everything Connects by Loris Lora
+2. Eventually, Everything Connects by Loris Lora

 Designers, singers, directors, illustrators, celebrities, and their fashionable friends are beautifully rendered into a graphic novel that shows how the key creative thinkers in California in the 1950s/60s interlinked and influenced each other.
 (For example, we see Walt Disney studying the art of Mary Blair, or Saul Bass presenting his iconic poster for the film “Vertigo” for the approval of Alfred Hitchcock).
 VERY interesting, as it results in a crystal clear roadmap of the California modernist movement.